Best Single Speed Crankset in 2021: Top 8 Picks

 6. CYSKY Crankset 48T

-The CYSKY crankset is a great bicycle crankset for those who like to prioritize quality over everything.
+The CYSKY crankset is a good crankset for fixed gear for those who like to prioritize quality over everything.
 That’s because it’s made by a manufacturer who prioritizes durability and strength and it comes with all the components and features required to ensure proper output.
+What makes this crankset a great investment is a fact that it’s suitable to ride on any type of road surface with very little effort.

 You can use this crankset to reduce your bike’s maintenance costs and it’s constructed from a type of aluminum alloy that’s referred to as 7075-T6.
 It’s durable but lightweight and easy to navigate and use.